abshinn/usgs/exploration/README.md

  30     2012  90.10570 2.533573    1.094880
 ```

-Due to the exponential nature of the data, the Etnt column seems to be an excellent indicator for major events in any given year.
-Interestingly, the average magnitude has decreased in recent years.
-I imagine this may be due to an increase in detection efficiency.
+Due to the exponential nature of the data, the Etnt feature is a clear indicator for seismologically active years.
+Also, it appears we are seeing increased detection efficiency in the last few years with the average magnitude decreasing.

 ### What is the magnitude-frequency distribution for the two areas of interest?